A lovely little film festival in a museum garden: dotdotdot offers a warm dose of entertainment to while away sultry August evenings in Vienna…

 With so many film festivals, it helps to have a few selling points to stand out from the competition.
 And the dotdotdot festival has several.

-- It’s open-air, which makes for relaxing evenings enjoying the atmosphere as the summer sun dips below the horizon in the garden of Vienna’s Volkskundemuseum (the Austrian Museum of Folk Life and Folk Art)
+- It’s traditionally open-air, which makes for relaxing evenings enjoying the atmosphere after the summer sun has dipped below the horizon

 - It’s dedicated to short films, so you can enjoy the kind of features, documentaries, and animations you won’t normally find playing alongside the latest Marvel or Disney epic